dimagi/commcare-hq/corehq/motech/README.md

 All data sent to OpenMRS relates to what OpenMRS refers to as "patients", "visits", "encounters" and "events".
 In CommCare these correspond to properties of one or a handful of case types, and values of some form questions.

 CommCare uses Repeaters to build and send a workflow of requests to OpenMRS, populated using both cases and forms.

+You can find more details in [the OpenMRS module README](./openmrs/README.md).

 History
 -------